jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 If you have trio-binned test genomes, TrioTrain can help calculate Mendelian Inheritance Error rate using `rtg-tools mendelian`.
 However, you must create a Sequence Data File (SDF) for each reference genome in the same directory as the reference genome in a sub-directory called `rtg_tools/`.
 Additional details about `rtg-tools` can be [found on GitHub](https://github.com/RealTimeGenomics/rtg-tools), or by [reviewing the PDF documentation here](https://cdn.rawgit.com/RealTimeGenomics/rtg-tools/master/installer/resources/tools/RTGOperationsManual.pdf).

-To create the Human reference SDF, run the following at the command line:
+For this tutorial, create the Human reference SDF by running the following at the command line:

 ```bash